AnaMelisaGo/kids-first-healthy-cooking/README.md

 I added the Contact Us page at the last minute.
 It looked as though the website was lacking a part where anyone or interested families could ask questions or give some feedback.
 I could have used the text area element but I want to demonstrate that I can use another way of creating forms like the Google form.
 It's easier to build and I already made more forms like this in the past.
 I want to showcase my knowledge in Excel too, since google form is linked into a google sheet to record all the users' responses.
 I use google sheets in my daily basis, especially at work.

 I couldn't style the home page just as I wanted, especially the "Benefits of cooking with kids" section.
 The positioning was messing with the contents a lot and solving the problem was consuming all the time I had in finishing the project.
 If I had more time maybe I could have come up with a better solution.
 But I’m happy with how it came out in the end.

+I'm aware that I used a lot of code to style the header.
+I tried to change it but time was ticking fast.
+When I got more time and experience I will repair it to make it easier to code and read.

 I created a separate file for testing my codes.
 I put the content and style it in that file, then I copy the code to the original project file.
 I don't know if it's a good or bad idea.
 At first, I thought it's the best way for me to practice coding and to test the code with dev tools without messing up the real project.
 But then it took me long hours before I complete a small section.
 So when I got used to Gitpod and into coding my ideas, I code and edit from the project file itself.